wachukxs/see-finder-oil/README.md

 # A little about Finder OIL Landing page

-Given the time factor, and the limited information I had about the company, I thought it best to come up with a single page website.
+Given the time factor, and the limited information I had about the company, I thought it best to come up with a single page website and use dummy texts.

 The site is divided into several sections, with each section containing enough information for any site visitor.
 I was careful not to use too much words and paragraph which would have been distracting, but just enough to inform anyone reading.